Our Sangha

 Our community is not a proselytizing institution.
 We give precepts free of charge to people who demonstrate a sincere desire to follow the Buddha’s Noble Eightfold Path through the Five Lay Precepts and Three Refuges.

-People demonstrating a more profound engagement with one of our teachers may enter into the Path of Chan Buddhist Priesthood by asking to receive Novice-Ordination through one of our sangha’s Fully Ordained Chan Priests, after a period of discernment made of study, practice and regular Interviews with a Dharma Teacher.
+People demonstrating a more profound engagement with one of our teachers may enter into the Path of Chan/Zen Buddhist Priesthood by asking to receive Novice-Ordination through one of our sangha’s Fully Ordained Chan/Zen Priests, after a period of discernment made of study, practice and regular Interviews.

 Our Sangha follows the Five Lay Precepts and the Mahayana Bodhisattva Vinaya transmitted by the « Brahma Net Sutra », sometimes called the « Bodhisattva Precepts ».
-We give « 10 Major Bodhisattva Precepts » to Novice Priests and « 10+48 Bodhisattva Precepts » to our Chan Priests (Dharma Teachers).
-We also give « Head Priest Transmission » in our Chan Lineage to our Chan Head Priests (Chan Teachers) when given full permission to teach and spread the lineage through their own sangha.
+We give « 10 Major Bodhisattva Precepts » to Novice Priests.

 This is why our Sangha is said to be a « semi-monastic » or « reformed » Chan Sangha.
 Our Priests aren’t monks and do not follow the full 250 Vinaya rules set.
 They are lay Dharma Teachers having taken the Mahayana precepts from the Brahma Net Sutra in addition to the five basic precepts.

-All ordained Priests/Dharma Teachers are in the “Board of Priests/Dharma Teachers” to serve the community in its missions.
-In case of dispute within the “Board of Priests/Dharma Teachers”, a right of veto may be used by the community’s Head Priest.
+All Transmitted Chan/Zen Priests (Senseis) are in the “Board of Chan/Zen Priests” to serve the community in its missions.
+In case of dispute within the “Board of Chan/zen Priests”, a right of veto may be used by the community’s Head Priest (Chan Master/Roshi).
 However, in favor of democratic decisions, this right of veto should only be used in exceptional cases.

 Practices